 Leave your boots out to dry after cleaning them in a warm place.
 Avoid any harsh or direct heat on them, as it will damage and may ruin the leather.
 You need to let them breathe.
 Avoid storing them in a plastic bag and instead leave them out in the open somewhere safe, like on a shelf.

-Now that you know all the tips and trick to keeping your leather boots spotless and long-lasting, shop a few pairs we're lusting after this fall.
+Now that you know all the tips and tricks to keeping your leather boots spotless and long-lasting, shop a few pairs we're lusting after this winter.